 The Glen Ellyn Public Library is challenging families to read 1,000 books with their children before kindergarten!
 Reading aloud to your child is one of the best things you can do to help prepare them for kindergarten.
 It’s an activity known to develop essential pre-reading skills.
 Most importantly, reading aloud can raise a lifelong reader!

 Reading 1,000 books aloud sounds like hard work, but let’s break down the math.
 If you read one book a night, you will have read over 1,000 books in three years.
 If you read three books a day, you will complete the program in a year!

 - Not from the library

 - Read by an older sibling, babysitter, or grandparent

 - Sign up at the Youth Desk.
 Registration is open all year.

 - Mark each book down on your log.
 Download your 1K Club log.

 - Collect a prize and receive a new log at every 100 books completed.

 The 1K Club is designed for babies, toddlers, and preschoolers who have not yet entered kindergarten.
-Children in kindergarten through eighth grade are encouraged to sign up for Patch Club.

 Need help finding new books?
 Ask any staff member at the Youth Information Desk.
 You can also check out staff reading recommendations.